5 Ways to Attract and Retain Young Talent

 2. Create a Buzzworthy Culture

-To pique interest, you must paint an interesting picture of your brand and highlight possible career growth potential to promising new hires and current employees.
+To pique interest, paint an interesting picture of your brand and highlight possible career growth potential to promising new hires and current employees.
 Once you acquire the talent, be conscious of keeping them engaged.
-While you probably can’t offer free electrical car rental like Google, you could offer flexible work schedules.
+While you probably can’t offer free electric car rental like Google, you could offer flexible work schedules.
 Add other perks like a dogs-welcome policy and/or tickets to sporting events to build your culture, spread positive word of mouth and attract young talent.

 3. Maintain a Positive Social Standing